Alexander-Lancellott/MHGU-MHXX-Save-Converter-Script/README.md

 2. Run the `mhxx_to_mhgu.exe` file or simply `mhxx_to_mhgu` for Unix systems.

 >[!IMPORTANT]
->To execute the script on a Unix system (Mac/Linux), you need to give it execute permissions by following these steps:
+> To execute the script on a Unix system (Mac/Linux), you need to give it execute permissions by following these steps:
 >
-> 1 - Open the terminal and enter the following commands:
+> - Open the terminal and enter the following commands:
-> 2 - cd `"PATH OF THE SCRIPT ROOT FOLDER"`
+> - cd `"PATH OF THE SCRIPT ROOT FOLDER"`
-> 3 - chmod +x mhxx_to_mhgu
+> - chmod +x mhxx_to_mhgu
-> 4 - ./mhxx_to_mhgu
+> - ./mhxx_to_mhgu
 >
 > Now, this should execute the script in the terminal.